ABRG-Models/morphologica/README.install.linux.md

 HEAD of the master branch of the jsoncpp repository, which installs a library with version about 1.8.4.

-### glfw3 library (Optional)
+### glfw3 library

 There is some OpenGL 2 style OpenGL code in display.h/cpp and also some more modern OpenGL code in Visual/HexGridVisual.
 This modern code requires the library GLFW3 and only compiles if GLFW3 is present.
+No longer optional!

 It's possible to apt install glfw on recent versions of Ubuntu.
 Doing so will install libglfw.a.
 These build instructions install libglfw3.a (into